a1k89/debian-django-roadmap/README.md

 Port 2022
 ```

-2. Connect to server via key and then:
+Step 2.
+Connect to server via key and then:
 ```
 sudo mcedit /etc/ssh/sshd_config
 PermitRootLogin no